I was born/grew up in: Calgary, Alberta

 What I do at work

-I work with Healthcare Providers to simplify the complexities of technology.
+I work with Healthcare Providers to simplify the use of technology.
 I help deliver the insights, solutions, and outcomes that matter most to their employees and patients.
 My job revolves around people and developing relationships with people.
 These relationships can be internally at my organization or with a client.
 I seek to understand a client’s business problem and find a technical solution that can drive value for their business.

 I bring teams together to solve problems.
 These teams can consist of architects, engineers, consultants, and developers.
 The goal is to create value for our clients.
 Everyone you ever interact with has strengths and can provide value to the team.
 The key is to understand those characteristics that allow everyone on a team to be successful.
 Much of my day is working in a team environment, supporting the team so that we can resolve whatever problem is in front of us.